Spitting Up - Reflux

 Is this your child's symptom?

-- Spitting up (reflux) of 1 or 2 mouthfuls of breastmilk or formula
+- Spitting up 1 or 2 mouthfuls of milk at a time

 - No effort or crying